Redundance2

 TRUE

-Request - lead and standby device
+Request - leader and follower device

-Legend: X = Indeterminate\
+Legend: X = Indeterminate

-Output fault xErr
+Output Fault xErr

 It indicates a discrepancy between the requests and the fault states of the devices.
-The function table describes the constellations that activate the output xErr ( = TRUE ), i.e. indicate a fault.
-In all other cases the output xErr is not active ( = FALSE ).\
+The function table describes the constellations that activate the output xErr (= TRUE), i.e. indicate a fault.
+In all other cases the output is xErr not active (= FALSE).

 xEnOne